-Lottery Il student doctors are assigned a geographical region to complete core clinical clerkships during OMS III and, if necessary, OMS IV.
+Il student doctors are assigned a geographical region to complete core clinical clerkships during OMS III and, if necessary, OMS IV.

-The Medical Operational Data System used to complete the initial electronic portion of the Military GME application have their MSPE composed and finalized before October 1st of each year and uploaded into ERAS by the Office of the Registrar.
-RVU's online portal where students, faculty, and staff can log into and access important program, financial, campus, and educational
+The Medical Operational Data System used to complete the initial electronic portion of the Military GME application MODS have their MSPE composed and finalized before October 1st of each year and uploaded into ERAS by the Office of the Registrar.

 Medical School Performance Evaluation; can also be referred to as a Dean's Letter.
-Honest and objective document summarizes a information, as needed.

-MSPE student's personal attributes, experiences, academic accomplishments, and summative evaluation.
-All fourth-year medical students will
+Honest and objective document summarizes a MSPE student's personal attributes, experiences, academic accomplishments, and summative evaluation.
+All fourth-year medical students will information, as needed.